My understanding of what ‘trust’ really meant in a workplace arrived late – in my mid-forties.

 I have been immersed in workplace mental health and thinking about issues like trust, respect, authenticity, humility - in the context of workplace mental health – for many years now.

 Unless you have a supreme ego – it’s pretty hard to say “I am a humble leader” or an authentic leader or a trusted and respected leader.
 These are words for others to bestow … not for leaders to espouse.

 Again, I reflect on words verses the action of leaders and a more recent an example springs to mind.

 Each year, SuperFriend conducts Australia’ largest annual workplace mental health survey the Indicators of a Thriving Workplace.
-The 2020 report was recently released on October 9.
+The 2020 report was released in October 2020.
 Please read it – it is an excellent document with great insight on how we all can help improve workplace mental health.

 As findings and insights from this survey started to rise from the research the SuperFriend leadership team ensured that the broader team was regularly updated with key findings.
 Again, under embargo.
 Again – no threats issued – rather the act speaks for itself.